a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing a folder.
 Open a folder.
 Activate the parent window and verify that the folder's icon is dimmed.
 View > by Name.
 Verify that the folder's icon is still dimmed.
 View > as Icons.
 Verify that the folder's icon is still dimmed.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Verify that the folder's icon is dimmed.
 View > as Icon.
 Verify that the folder's icon is still dimmed.

 * Launch DeskTop.
+Open a volume window.
+Verify that the default view is "as Icons".
+View > by Name.
+Open a folder.
+Verify that the new folder's view is "by Name".
+Open a different volume window.
+Verify that it is "as Icons".
+* Launch DeskTop.
+Open the A2.Desktop folder.
+View > by Small Icons.
+Open the Apple.Menu folder.
+Open the Control.Panels folder.
+Verify that the view is still "by Small Icons".
+Activate a different window.
+Apple Menu > Control Panels.
+Verify that the Control.Panels window is activated, and the view is still "by Small Icons".

+* Launch DeskTop.
 Select a volume icon.
 Open it.
 Verify that the open animation starts at the icon location.
 (This will be easier to observe in emulators with acceleration disabled.)
 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.